 Citrix Workspace app

-Studio gets the information it displays from the Broker Service in the Controller, communicating over TCP port 80.
+Citrix Studio gets the information it displays from the Broker Service in the Controller, communicating over TCP port 80.

 Director is a web-based tool that enables IT support and help desk teams to monitor an environment, troubleshoot issues before they become system-critical, and perform support tasks for end users.
-You can use one Director deployment to connect to and monitor multiple Citrix Virtual Apps or Citrix Virtual Desktops Sites.
+You can use one Director deployment to connect to and monitor multiple Citrix Virtual Apps or Citrix Virtual Desktops sites.

 Real-time session data from the Broker Service in the Controller, which includes data the Broker Service gets from the broker agent in the VDA.

-Historical Site data from the Monitor Service in the Controller.
+Historical site data from the Monitor Service in the Controller.

 Director uses the ICA performance and heuristics data captured by the Citrix Gateway device to build analytics from the data and then presents it to the administrators.